Frequently Asked Questions

 What documents do I need to organise for court?

 Where the decision to plead guilty is clear (full admissions to police), then it is helpful to organise and bring to court documents that can be used to lessen the severity of the outcome you might be facing.
 These documents include character references, but also documents such as medical reports (physical or mental health) that provide context or help explain the offending.
+Read our article on what should be covered in a character reference.

 It is very important to demonstrate that a period of rehabilitation has occurred prior your attendance at court to finalise your case.
 This can be demonstrated through the tender of appropriate reports and records (drug counselling, psychological reports, drug screens).